Ozone Pollution Threatens Nature As We Know It

 Written by Diane MacEachernCalifornia: plants and smog

 Ozone pollution causes smog and makes it unhealthy to breathe the air.
-It also taking toll on nature, killing even the hardiest of plants, threatening the insects that pollinate them, and even reducing harvests of corn, wheat and other food staples.
-And, as climate change worsens, scientists say that the effects of ozone pollution on this biodiversity are only expected to get worse.
+It also taking a toll on nature, killing even the hardiest of plants, threatening the insects that pollinate them, and even reducing harvests of corn, wheat, and other food staples.
+And as climate change worsens, scientists say that the effects of ozone pollution on this biodiversity are only expected to get worse.

 What can you do?